swiftlang/swiftly/README.md

 ### Installation and Basic Usage

 ⚠️ Installation has changed from the 0.3.0 release.
-See (#upgrade-from-previous) below for notes on upgrading from older releases.
+See [Upgrade from previous](#upgrade-from-previous) below for notes on upgrading from older releases.

 Install swiftly by going to the [Swift Install Page](https://swift.org/install) of swift.org and following the instructions there.